kimruddock/pawelgrzybek.github.io/_drafts/2017-04-20-native-ecmascript-modules-in-the-browser.md

 photo: 2017-04-20.jpg
 ---

-Three things that I wish to ditch from my day to day front-end workflow: CSS preprocessors, JavaScript transpilers and module bundlers.
+Three things that I wish to ditch from my everyday front-end workflow: CSS preprocessors, JavaScript transpilers and module bundlers.
 Let me elaborate…

 I love Sass but wouldn't be cool to have it's power build into the CSS?
 The good news is native [custom properties](https://pawelgrzybek.com/css-custom-properties-explained/) are much more powerful than statically declared ones from Sass.
 Mixins are amazing — so [`@apply` rule](https://pawelgrzybek.com/css-mixins-with-apply-rule/) is.
 [The vendor prefixes imbroglio](https://www.chromium.org/blink#vendor-prefixes) is over and will never get back.
 With all those goodies I would say that first of my dreams is fulfilled.